webdriverio-boneyard/webdrivercss-adminpanel/README.md

 $ bower install
 ```

-Last but not least start the application by running
+Last but not least start the application by running:

 ```sh
 $ grunt serve:dist